openlawteam/tribute-contracts/README.md

 - [Bank](https://github.com/openlawteam/tribute-contracts/blob/master/docs/extensions/Bank.md): adds the banking capabilities to the DAO, and keeps track of the DAO accounts and internal token balances.

-- [NFT](https://github.com/openlawteam/tribute-contracts/blob/master/docs/extensions/NFT.md): adds to the DAO the capability of managing and curate a collection of standard NFTs.
+- [NFT](https://github.com/openlawteam/tribute-contracts/blob/master/docs/extensions/NFT.md): adds to the DAO the capability of managing and curating a collection of standard NFTs.

 - [ERC20](https://github.com/openlawteam/tribute-contracts/blob/master/docs/extensions/ERC20.md): adds to the DAO the capability of managing and transfer internal tokens between members and/or external accounts.